huntdatacenter/docs/docs/do-science/tools/technical/gpu.md

 ## Software

-We pre-install the machines with with the folloing software to get you started:
+We pre-install the machines with with the following software to get you started:

 - Ubuntu 22.04 LTS
 - Docker
-- NVIDIA 550 drivers or later (from the [`graphics-drivers` repository](https://launchpad.net/~graphics-drivers/+archive/ubuntu/ppa?field.series_filter=jammy))
+- NVIDIA 550 drivers or later <!-- (from the [`graphics-drivers` repository](https://launchpad.net/~graphics-drivers/+archive/ubuntu/ppa?field.series_filter=jammy)) -->
 - NVIDIA Container Toolkit (also known as **`nvidia-docker`**)

 You may install other tools and versions.